OpenNeuroDerivatives/ds003782-fmriprep/README.md

 # ds003782 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003782](https://openneuro.org/datasets/ds003782).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds003782](https://openneuro.org/datasets/ds003782).

 ## Methods